-- Other fees: Some brokerage firms may charge other fees, such as account maintenance fees, inactivity fees, or withdrawal fees.
+- Other fees: Some platforms may charge other fees, such as account maintenance fees, inactivity fees, or withdrawal fees.

 The costs involved when buying stocks will also be determined by the exchanges you are buying stocks from.
 Fees will differ when buying Australian shares, U.S. shares or shares from other international stock exchanges.
-Learn more about the Stake pricing.
+At Stake, we keep our pricing simple, consistent and transparent.